-Glenn Biggs was known for his involvement in economic development and service in the community.
-Born on June 10, 1932, in Eola, a ranching community near San Angelo, Edward Glenn Biggs spearheaded projects that brought countless opportunities to the Alamo City and Texas.
+Glenn Biggs was born on June 10, 1932, in Eola, a ranching community near San Angelo.
+He spearheaded projects that brought countless opportunities to the Alamo City and Texas.

 He facilitated the sale of the Guadalupe Mountain Ranch that later became known as Guadalupe Mountain National Park, served as the Administrative Assistant to the Speaker of the Texas House of Representatives, Ben Barnes and served as Chairman and major shareholder of First National Bank of San Antonio that eventually became Bank of America.